-The Federal Ministry for Economic Affairs and Energy finances independent government consultations for Ukraine, Moldova, Belarus, Georgia, and Uzbekistan.
+The Federal Ministry for Economic Affairs and Energy finances independent government consultancy for Ukraine, Moldova, Belarus, Georgia, and Uzbekistan.
 The main objective is to provide continuous support and guidance on economic reform processes.

 Berlin Economics is the firm commissioned to provide these consultancy services.
-The German Economic Team (GET) draws up specific recommendations for action for high-ranking decision-makers in the relevant countries.
+The German Economic Team (GET) draws up specific recommendations for action for high-level decision-makers in the relevant countries.

 For the energy sector, proposals are made on how to improve energy efficiency, and there are discussions on renewables, electricity generation, and structural change in the coal-mining sector.